Aska-systems/Askabout/_posts/2024-05-28-SDGs-Survey-Target-2-1.md

 This is a survey about one of the Sustainable Development Goals (SDGs), "End hunger, achieve food security and improved nutrition and promote sustainable agriculture," answered by 100 AI respondents.

-> **Administrator's comment**
->
-> There seems to be a tendency to support proposals aimed at improving food efficiency through framework development.
-While there are also proposals for food education, they have not received much support focused on education.

 # Question & Procedure

 {: .important-title }